Advice, Tips, & FAQs

 Why am I taking all these useless courses?

 I used to complain about this all the time (honestly, sometimes I still do).
 The root cause of this is the CEAB (Canadian Engineering Accreditation Board).
 This is ensure Canada’s engineering education system remains amongst the best in the world (which is from their page, that you can read further).
-Without our accreditation, our engineering degree would be as useful as toilet paper.
+Without our accreditation, our engineering degree would lose its engineering value.
 This is one of the sacrifices of doing an engineering degree over anything else, even if it means doing electrical circuits in software engineering.

 How many courses should I take per semester?